Georgie Wood: Eastbourne

 Wood signed for Eastbourne for the third season in a row on 17 November 2016, and he was also named team captain for the 2017 season.
 In July, Wood made it to the top of the Eastbourne's averages, meaning that he would ride at number 1 for the first time.
 He lost his place at number 1 to Jake Knight at the end of the month.
 He scored his first full maximum, getting 18 points from 6 rides, in the National League play-off semi-final against Kent Kings.

 Wood finished the season with an average of 7.61, a slight decrease to his starting average.
 This was a consequence of having acquired the much trickier position of number 5 for most of the season.
 He also helped Eastbourne win the Knockout Cup for the third successive season; this time, the Eagles beat Mildenhall Fen Tigers in the final.

 Sheffield

 Due to his impressive start to the season with Eastbourne, on 19 July, Sheffield Tigers signed Wood as a replacement for the injured Nathan Stoneman at reserve, with a starting average of 2.00.
 Wood finished the season with an average of 2.31, and Sheffield won the SGB Championship by beating Ipswich Witches in the play-off final.

-In heat 7 of the promotion/relegation meeting against Leicester Lions, Georgie Wood beat former British Speedway Champion Danny King.
+In heat 7 of the promotion/relegation meeting against Leicester Lions, Wood beat former British Speedway Champion Danny King.